home-assistant-libs/python-matter-server/README.md

 ## Running the development server

 **For enabling Matter support within Home Assistant, please refer to the Home Assistant documentation.
-These instructions are for development/advanced scenarios only!**
+These instructions are for development only!**

 To install the server (including client): `pip install python-matter-server[server]` To only install the client part: `pip install python-matter-server`